-Denver Water has a five-member governing body, the members of which are appointed by the Mayor of the city for overlapping six-year term.
+Denver Water has a five-member governing body, the members of which are appointed by the Mayor of the city for overlapping fixed six-year term.
 The Board is charged with ensuring a continuous supply of water to the citizens of Denver and Denver Water's suburban customers.
 Commissioners are not subject to term limits.

-In fiscal year 2017, Denver Water had an operating budget of \$246.7 million and a five-year, \$1.3 billion capital improvement program.
+In fiscal year 2019, Denver Water had an operating budget of \$256.5 million and a five-year, \$1.3 billion capital improvement program.
 It employed more than 1,100 people and served approximately 1.4 million people (1/4 of Colorado's residents) within its 335-square-mile service area.
-Denver Water pumped an average of 80.7 million gallons per day of drinking water through 3,100 miles of water mains.
+Denver Water customers consumed an average of 177.5 million gallons of water per day through 3,100 miles of water mains.